kellyling80/kellyling80/README.md

 - 👋 Hi, I’m Kelly .
-I'm a Python and C dev, with the occasional ML and Rust.
+I'm a Python,C, and js dev, with the occasional ML and Rust.
 - 👀 I’m interested in Linux kernel development, FOSS, Debian, Arch, and containers.
 - 📫 How to reach me : a2VsbHlsaW5nODBAZ21haWwuY29t